Categorification of a frieze pattern determinant: A determinantal result

-Let $R_a$ denote the $a$th row of $U(\pi)$.
+Let $R_a$ denote the $a$th row of $A$.
 From the above, it follows that if we replace $R_a$ with the row:

-then the $a,b$ entry $u'_{ab}$ in the new matrix will be $0$ for any $b\neq a-1,a$ or $a+1$.
-Noting that $u_{a-1,a-1}=0$, we also have:
+then the $a,b$ entry $A'_{ab}$ in the new matrix $A'$ will be $0$ for any $b\neq a-1,a$ or $a+1$.
+Noting that $A_{a-1,a-1}=0$, we also have:

-and, similarly, $u'_{a,a+1}=0$, while
+and, similarly, $A'_{a,a+1}=0$, while

-Expanding along the $a$th row, we obtain that the determinant of $U(\pi)$ is
+Expanding along the $a$th row, we obtain that the determinant of $A$ is

-where $U_a$ denotes the matrix obtained by removing the $a$th row and the $a$th column from $U$.
-It is clear that $U_a=U(\pi_a)$ where $\pi_a$ is the triangulation obtained from $\pi$ by removing the vertex $a$ and the edges incident with it --- this has the effect of removing the triangle with vertices $a-1,a$ and $a+1$.
+where $A(a)$ denotes the matrix obtained by removing the $a$th row and the $a$th column from $A$.
+Note that the entries of $A(a)$ satisfy the relations~\eqref{e:Arelations} for the polygon $\PP_{n-1}$ with vertices parametrised clockwise using the numbers $\{1,2,\ldots ,n\}\setminus \{a\}$.
 By the induction hypothesis,

 where the hats indicate omission.
 Combining this with equation \eqref{indstep} we obtain that